kvoon/Codebase-Refactoring/README.md

 *  *SOFT3202 Tutorial & Homework feedback* - Bridge, Flyweight, Value Object

-* I would also like to acknowledge all the useful hints from my peers and the teaching staff on ed.
+* I would also like to acknowledge all the useful hints from my peers and the teaching staff on our cohort's ed forums (internal student discussion board).